OffenderWatch Honors Law Enforcement for Excellence in Managing Sex Offender Registry

 The following people have been awarded the National Certificate of Recognition for Outstanding Public Service of Sex Offender Registry Management:

-- Sheriff Kieran Donahue and the Canyon County ID Sheriff’s Office
+- Sheriff Kieran Donahue, Canyon County ID Sheriff’s Office

-- Sheriff Corey Helton and the Lea County NM Sheriff’s Office
+- Sheriff Corey Helton, Lea County NM Sheriff’s Office

-- Kathie Goodnight and the Washoe County NV Sheriff’s Office
+- Kathie Goodnight, Washoe County NV Sheriff’s Office

-- Sheriff Joseph Lombardo and the Las Vegas NV Metro Police Department
+- Sheriff Joseph Lombardo, Las Vegas Metro Police Department

-- Sheriff Danny Glick and the Laramie County WY Sheriff’s Office
+- Sheriff Danny Glick, Laramie County WY Sheriff’s Office